 I’m afraid of heights.
 There’s nothing I can do about it.
 If it’s only getting on a plane, I can take drugs, but in my position, when I tour a three-hour show three nights a week, and with the flying number coming close to the end of the show, I have to be alert and in control.

 Not many women like me worry.
 Amy Winehouse, rest her soul, wouldn’t go to rehab.
-Janis died of an overdose.
-I think way too much about all the others who have ruined their careers and given their lives to being messed up—Amy, Janis, Whitney, Marilyn, especially the black ones like me, not to mention the men, Nat Cole, Jimi Hendrix, MJ—I’m not going that route.
+Billie Holiday died of an overdose, practically in handcuffs for possession.
+I think way too much about all the others who have ruined their careers and given their lives to being messed up—Whitney, Billie, Amy, Janis, especially the black ones like me, not to mention the men, Nat Cole, Jimi, MJ—I’m not going that route.

 But as they lowered the flying lines down to the deck of the Arie Crown Theater, I felt an overwhelming desire for numbness.